Roxanne Emery: Songwriting

-Roxanne co-wrote "Post Malone" for DJ Sam Feldt featuring Rani, which went platinum in the United Kingdom, Australia and Canada.
+Emery co-wrote "Post Malone" for DJ Sam Feldt featuring Rani, which went platinum in the United Kingdom, Australia and Canada.
 The track has totalled 400 million streams.

-Other writing credits include the BBC Radio 1 A-listed "Feel My Needs" by Weiss, Alison Wonderland’s "Peace" and JAUZ + Kiiara's "Wildlife".
+Other writing credits include the BBC Radio 1 A-listed "Feel My Needs" by Weiss, Alison Wonderland's "Peace" and JAUZ + Karra's "Wildlife".
 Her releases have amassed over half a billion streams to date.

 RØRY

-Since 2019, she has been writing and producing material under the name RØRY, writing and collaborating with producers such as AMIDY, K-391, Trivecta, Alex Mattson, Palm Trees, MÖWE, Culture Code, Nurko, MitiS, Jason Ross, John de Sohn, SLANDER and William Black.
+Since 2019, Emery has been writing and producing material under the name RØRY, writing and collaborating with producers such as K-391, Trivecta, Möwe, MitiS, Jason Ross, John de Sohn, Slander and William Black.

 Personal life

-She grew up in Southampton.
+Emery grew up in Southampton, England.
 She lost her mother to cancer when she was 22 years old.
 Her record label, LATE Records, is named after her mother, Linda Angela Teresa Emery.

-She is the younger sister of EDM producer/DJ Gareth Emery.
+She is the younger sibling of EDM producer and DJ Gareth Emery.

-She runs a Tiktok focussing on living with ADHD together with her partner, Richard Pink.
-Emery and Pink self-published their first book, Dirty Laundry in January 2023.
-It is now being published by Square Peg Media.
+She runs channels on TikTok and YouTube focusing on living with ADHD together with her partner, Richard Pink.
+Emery and Pink self-published their first book, Dirty Laundry, in January 2023, while their second book, Small Talk, was published in June 2024.
+Both are now being published by Square Peg Media.

+Emery is non-binary, and uses she/they pronouns.